mariagt02/IML_Labs_2025_MAI/code/README.md

 ```

 ## File Structure

+- `pipeline.sh`: A shell script to automate the execution of the different parts of the project, including data preprocessing, model training, evaluation, and statistical analysis.
+It calls the relevant Python scripts with appropriate arguments based on the analysis that we have carried out to obtain the results shown in the report.
+It can be executed from the command using:
+    - `bash pipeline.sh`
+    - `./pipeline.sh` (after giving execute permissions with `chmod u+x pipeline.sh`)

 - `stats.py`: Contains code and classes to perform statistical analysis and visualize results.
 It can be run from the command line with various options. `stats.py -h`: